jdjoum/System-Design-Notes/README.md

   The CAP theorem guides trade-offs in designing distributed systems based on the system’s requirements for consistency, availability, and tolerance to network failures.

+### Throughput

+  **Throughput** in system design refers to the amount of data or requests a system can process in a given period of time, typically measured in requests per second (RPS), transactions per second (TPS), or bits per second (bps).
+It is a key performance metric used to assess a system's capacity and efficiency.

+  Key aspects of throughput:

+  - Max Throughput: The highest rate at which the system can process requests while maintaining stability.
+  - Factors Influencing Throughput: Includes network bandwidth, CPU capacity, database performance, and I/O operations.
+  - Scalability: Systems often need to scale (vertically or horizontally) to handle higher throughput as demand grows.
+  - Bottlenecks: Identifying and addressing components that limit throughput, such as slow database queries or limited processing power, is crucial for optimizing performance.